thesyedbasim/tility/README.md

 # tility
-Set of modular commonly used utility functions to ease your workflow.
+A modular, tree shakable library for commonly used utility functions in JavaScript/TypeScript to ease your workflow.